 Sensor Cleaning

-If you get into a situation where you need to clean your sensor on the Nikon Z6 II or Z7 II, there are a few relatively inexpensive accessories you can try.
+If you need to clean the Nikon Z6 II or Z7 II sensor, you can try a few relatively inexpensive accessories.

 I like to use the sensor brush as my first line of attack.
 Usually, when my sensor is dirty, it’s a stuck piece of dust or something that won’t come off with an air blaster.
-In these situations, I like to use the sensor brush to pull the dust off.
-Occasionally you can also just use the corner of a fresh microfiber cleaning cloth or something as well, but a properly maintained sensor brush is the best your best option in this situation.
+I use the sensor brush to pull the dust off in these situations.
+Occasionally, you can also use the corner of a fresh microfiber cleaning cloth or something, but a properly maintained sensor brush is the best option in this situation.

 Dust Patrol – Sensor Cleaning Brush